mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 Because we use quaternions to set the orientation of some markers, it could be useful for you to read `this <https://scriptinghelpers.org/blog/how-to-think-about-quaternions>`__ if you don't know anything about it.

+Finally, we used `this tutorial <https://roboticsbackend.com/ros-param-yaml-format/>`__ to load the parameters from our `visual.yaml file <https://github.com/mrs-brubotics/visualization_brubotics/blob/main/config/visual.yaml>`__.

 5.5.2 Architecture of our `C++ code <https://github.com/mrs-brubotics/visualization_brubotics/blob/main/src/visual.cpp>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^